09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 (843) 445-9109 Not very spectactular or noteworthy as far as Subway restaurants go, but its been at this same location forever, and it seems to be the only name-brand restaurant in the area that has survived.
 I walked by it every day, and ate there quite a lot.
 I wonder if my Sub Club coupons from 1983-84 are any good anymore?
 They owe me a couple of sandwiches!
 Many years ago, this was the site of Prather's Texaco station.

 CHAPINS DEPARTMENT STORE This was an interesting art deco department store that opened in 1928, and was noted for extending credit to local customers during hard times.
 Among other businesses occuping spaces in the building was Delta Drug Company, which sold a series of Myrtle Beach postcards by the famous photographer Bayard Wootten.
-Chapins was still open when I lived beside it in 1983/84, but closed down in 1992.
-In 1999, it was turned into a huge miniature golf course at a cost of over $3 million - Mount Atlanticus Minotaur Goff.
+Chapins was still open when I lived beside it in 1983/84, but closed in 1992.
+In 1999, the half of the building closest to Hwy 17 was turned into a huge miniature golf course at a cost of over $3 million - Mount Atlanticus Minotaur Goff.
 This sprawling, and from what I've heard, excellent miniature golf course goes through multiple levels of the building and outside toward the highway.
 Interestingly enough, the entire Chapins building is still there, and looks almost the same from Main Street/US501 side.

 MAIN STREET Directly across from Chapin's on Main Street is a large section of buildings dating back to the same 1920-1930s era.
 These are still there, many are occupied by new businesses, and several are empty.
 The Venue Boutique and Gallery has been open since 1985, founded by Barbara Patrick.
 This store is located at 510 8th Avenue North, on the corner of 8th Ave.
 N and Main Street.